Here Are the Dates of Every Full Moon in 2023, Including 4 Supermoons!

 While a full, red moon might resemble a strawberry, this moon is named for the fruit that's usually ready to pick around the time of it.

 The full moon closest to the fall equinox, the Harvest Moon may occur occasionally in October.
 It is during the helpful light of this moon that corn is often harvested.
-This will be the last supermoon of the year.
+In 2024, this moon will be the first full supermoon of the year.

 Trapping beavers, prized for their warm fur, was popular during this lunation's activity.